-Many national driving licences are recognised as valid by Qatar and you need only take an eye test before you are issued with a valid Qatari licence and you are set to go.
+Some national driving licences are recognised as valid by Qatar and you need only take an eye test before you are issued with a valid Qatari licence and you are set to go.

-In an effort to reduce traffic congestion, certain professions will preclude you from gaining a licence.
+In an effort to reduce traffic congestion, certain professions (approximately 240) will preclude you from gaining a licence.
 However, if you have the personal sponsorship of a Qatari national, or your spouse, then your profession is not important.

-You are allowed to drive with your national driving licence (if it is recognised by the State of Qatar) for one week, or alternatively you may use an international driving licence for up to six months, after which it is compulsory to have a valid Qatari licence.
+You can alternatively use an international driving licence for up to six months, after which it is compulsory to have a valid Qatari licence.
 To use an international driving permit issued by your country of origin, you must also hold a valid driving licence that is recognised by the State of Qatar.

 For those applying for a driving licence for the first time, as well as those who have to take a test:

-- The minimum age for learning to drive in Qatar is 18.
+• The minimum age for learning to drive in Qatar is 18.

-- There are separate courses for heavy duty vehicles, and for motorcycles.
+• There are separate courses for heavy duty vehicles and for motorcycles.

-- There is a charge of QAR50 per test.
+• There is a charge of QAR50 per test.

-If you hold a manual licence you may drive an automatic, but not vice versa
+If you hold a manual licence you may drive an automatic, but not vice versa.

 To get your driving licence, you will have to pass the following tests: